gomeddo/GoMeddo-Appointment-Scheduling-and-Registration/README.md

 4. **Create Custom Fields Under the Objects**:

-   - Add the following custom fields to the Reservation object to provide detailed information about Re
+   Add the following custom fields to the Reservation object to provide details
    - `Staff_Name__c` (Formula Text Field with value `B25__Staff__r.Name`)